AmeenUrRehman/Face_Recognition_Attendance_System/README.md

 ## OpenCV
 ### Overview
-OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
+OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
 OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products